 Enrolment in Master's programme Neurocognitive Psychology.

-The module will be tested by a practical exercise (test application and protocol / test construction) 90% and an oral presentation of the planned contents 10%.
+The module will be tested by a practical exercise (test application and protocol / test construction).

 Required active participation for gaining credits: